-Dr. Sameer Hemmady is a nationally recognized scientist with over 15 years’ experience in the planning, design, implementation, and technical assessment of unconventional electronic warfare and advanced directed energy weapon systems.
-He has served as a program manager and principal investigator on several Defense Department programs with a cumulative program portfolio in excess of $30 million.
+Dr. Sameer Hemmady is a Member of and the Senior Director of Advanced Concepts at Verus Research (formerly XL Scientific, LLC).
+He is a nationally recognized subject matter expert with over 20 years’ experience in the planning, design, implementation, and technical assessment of unconventional electronic warfare and advanced directed energy weaponized systems.
+He has served as a program manager and principal investigator on Department of Defense programs pertaining to directed energy effects, collaborative cyber effects, intentional electromagnetic interference and compatibility (EMI/EMC), electronic warfare, phased array radar systems, counter-improvised explosive device technologies, optic beam transport systems, lasers, and wireless and satellite communications systems, overseeing a cumulative portfolio of over $40 million.

 Dr. Hemmady is also a research professor in the Applied Electromagnetics group and the Cognitive Radio group of the Electrical Engineering Department at the University of New Mexico.
 At UNM, he serves as the Co-Chair of the $6 million Air Force Center of Excellence for Electronics in Extreme Electromagnetic Environments.
 His research interests include high power electromagnetic (HPEM) effects on electronic systems, wireless power harvesting, low-observable and reconfigurable antenna systems, cognitive software-defined-radio systems, and spectrum exploitation.
 Dr. Hemmady has authored one book on statistical electromagnetism, over 100 journal papers, conference proceedings, and technical reports covering applied research in diverse topics such as wave propagation, statistical electromagnetism, EMI/EMC, and quantum-electronics.
 He holds U.S. patents on chaos-based wave-imaging and reconfigurable, low-observable, photo-conducting antennas.